 Trappe Digital LLC may earn commission from product clicks and purchases.
 Rest assured, opinions are mine or of the article’s author.

-No matter the role you choose in your marketing career, it’s helpful to understand marketing strategy.
-That of course assumes there’s a strategy in place or at least being developed.
+No matter the role you choose or have chosen in your marketing career, it’s helpful to understand what are the major components of a marketing strategy.
+Let’s dive into the answer.

 The importance of marketing strategy